googleapis/sdk-platform-java/library_generation/README.md

 Use `--gapic_generator_version` to specify the value.

-Note that you can specify a `SNAPSHOT` version as long as you have build the SNAPSHOT of gapic-generator-java in your maven local repository.
-If this is a release branch (i.e.
+Note that you can specify any non-published version (e.g. a SNAPSHOT) as long as you have installed it in your maven local repository.
+The script will search locally first.
-`release-please--branches--main`) it will also be obtained locally.

 ### protobuf_version (optional)
 You can find the released version of protobuf in [GitHub](https://github.com/protocolbuffers/protobuf/releases/).